 As per the Income Tax Act of 1961, the premium of a term insurance plan is exempted from tax up to ₹1.5 lakh under Section 80 C. Also, as per Section 10 (10D), the death benefit is exempted under the Term Return of Premium Plan (TROP).

 Additionally, investing across different ELSS schemes can help distribute risk and increase the chance of higher returns.
-Such types of tax-saving options are suitable for people who have a high-risk appetite, desiring high rewards within a short period.
+Such types of tax-saving options are suitable for people who have a high-risk appetite and desire high rewards within a short period.
 These funds are also the best tax-saving investments for people who desire more liquidity, flexibility, and ease of management.
 ELSS investments can be easily managed online and are more transparent and stress-free.

 But in NPS, it is compulsory to invest 40% in an annuity plan to gain monthly income.
 Moreover, the annuity received at retirement is treated as fully taxable under income from other sources.
 Only 40% of the sum is exempted from tax at maturity.
 Also, withdrawals from the scheme are not permitted unless under special circumstances.

 As per the Income Tax Act, 1961, the money invested in ULIPs, is eligible for tax exemption up to ₹1.5 lakh under Section 80C as life insurance or 80CCC as a pension.
-However, ULIPs are subject to capital market risks, which are borne by the policyholder.
+However, ULIPs are subject to capital market risks, which the policyholder bears.

 The basic maturity tenure for SCSS is 5 years, which can be further extended by 3 years.
 In the extended period, the interest rates of the particular quarter will be applicable.
-Further, the SCSS allows premature withdrawals after one year of account opening but levies a penalty of 1.5%, if the account is closed before two years.
-In case, the scheme is closed post completion of 2 years, the penalty is charged at 1%.
-However, in case of the demise of the individual, there is no penalty charged on an early withdrawal.
-That said, the SCSS contributors receive quarterly disbursal of the deposited amount.
+Further, the SCSS allows premature withdrawals after one year of account opening but levies a penalty of 1.5% if the account is closed before two years.
+If the scheme is closed after 2 years, the penalty is charged at 1%.
+However, in case of the demise of the individual, there is no penalty charged for an early withdrawal.
+That said, the SCSS contributors receive quarterly disbursals of the deposited amount.

 As per the Income Tax Act, the contributions made to SCSS by the investor are eligible for tax exemption up to ₹1.5 lakh under Section 80C.
 Overall, this is a very beneficial plan because it offers secure and high returns, ease of investing, tax-saving, reasonable lock-in period, and premature withdrawals to the investor.